lorenzoongithub/nudge4j/README.md

 * <a href='https://gist.github.com/lorenzoongithub/d9964b85069fef1fd3794aa366d95a79'>memory</a>
 * <a href='https://gist.github.com/lorenzoongithub/dace58ea8dde941a21209c0fbba4561e'>PNG Encoder</a> requires okio.jar in your classpath

-Please contact me if you have a gist you would like to add here.
+Please contact me if you have a gist you would like to add to the list above.